-Brian is a big and beautiful tomcat.
-He is a rescue from the Stone County SPCA and is available for adoption at PetSmart D’Iberville along with other cats and kittens.
-The Stone County SPCA is at 1989 Hwy.
-26 West, Wiggins.
-The phone number is 601-928-1930, and hours of operation are 9 a.m. to 3 p.m.
+Ebony is a beautiful black cat with jade eyes.
+She is a rescue from the Stone County SPCA and is available at PetSmart in D’Iberville.
+The Stone County SPCA is at 1989 Highway 26 West, Wiggins.
+The phone number is 601-928-1930 and hours of operation are 9 a.m. to 3 p.m.
 Monday through Saturday.
 Visit their website, stonecountyspca.org, to see all the animals available for adoption.
-General guideline for adoption rates: cats are $35, kittens $60, puppies and small dogs are $80, large dogs are $60.
+General guideline for adoption rates: Cats are $35, kittens $60, puppies and small dogs $80 and large dogs $60.

-Simon (31196835), a 4-year-, 1-month-old, male domestic short hair mix, is the featured pet of the day for the Humane Society of South Mississippi, 2615 U.S. 49, Gulfport.
+Honey Bear (A30195215), a 4-year-old female brown and white terrier mix, is the featured pet of the week for the Humane Society of South Mississippi, 2615 U.S. 49, Gulfport.
+She ‘came in as heartworm positive, but has already gone through treatment,’ HSSM said.
 For details about adopting a pet, call 863-3354 or check out hssm.org.
-All animals adopted through HSSM are spayed/neutered, given shots and are microchipped.
-Other pets are also available at the Hancock County Animal Shelter, 7175 Texas Flat Road, Kiln, 466-4516, or the Jackson County Animal Shelter, 4400 Audubon Drive, Gautier, 497-6350.
+All animals adopted through HSSM are spayed/neutered and microchipped and given shots.
+Other pets are available at the Hancock County Animal Shelter, 7175 Texas Flat Road, Kiln (466-4516) and the Jackson County Animal Shelter, 4400 Audubon Drive, Gautier (497-6350).
 Contact each shelter for adoption fees.

 We've mentioned previously in this column the concept of One Medicine -- the realization that there is much commonality between the fields of veterinary and human medicine, and that by sharing information and techniques, both sides of the equation can be helped.